s4njk4n/XDC_ShopBot/README.md

 8. After payment has been received, bot sends success message (e.g., access code or digital product download links).

 ### For You (Admin/Owner)
 Chat with your bot on Telegram.
-Only your User ID can use these commands:
+Only your User ID can use the special `/admin` command to open the Admin menu through which you can:

+1. List all items (shows IDs, names, prices, and success messages).
-- `/additem`: Add a new product (follow prompts for ID, name, price, currency, message basename).
+2. Add an item (prompts for ID, name, currency (XDC/USD), price, and success message).
-- `/delitem <ID>`: Delete a product (e.g., `/delitem 1`).
-- `/setmessage`: Set/update a success message for a product (prompts for basename and text).
-- `/listitems`: Show current products.
+3. Delete an item (by ID).
+4. Set new success message (for an existing item ID).
-- `/setwelcometitle`: Change the welcome message title.
+5. Set new welcome title.
-- `/setpolicy`: Update the privacy policy text.
-- `/setexcluded`: Change excluded countries.

-Example: Adding an item guides you step-by-step in chat.
+6. Set new privacy policy.
+7. Set excluded countries (comma-separated or "none").
+0. Exit admin menu.

 Products are stored in `items.csv` (but edit via commands to avoid mistakes).
 Success messages in `messages/` folder as `.txt` files.

 Sales logged in `success_log.csv` for your records.

 ## Troubleshooting
 - Bot not responding?
-Check `bot_output.log` and `monitor_output.log` for errors.
+Check `bot_output.log`, `monitor_output.log` and `bot_log.txt` for errors.
 - Payment not detecting?
 Ensure your RPC_URL in `config.sh` works (default is public).
 - Need to change config?
 Edit `config.sh` manually or re-run `setup.sh`.
-- Questions?
-Open an issue on GitHub.
+This will be refined further as we go along.

 ## Security Notes
-- Keep your bot token and address private.
+- Keep your bot token private.
 - Run on a secure VPS with firewall (e.g., `ufw allow ssh; ufw enable`).
-- Bot uses flock for concurrency, but for high traffic, consider upgrades.
+- Bot uses flock for concurrency

-## Contributing
-Fork the repo, make changes, and submit a pull request.
-Welcome improvements for beginners!

 ## License
 MIT License – free to use and modify.